mealfinder/mealfinder-api/README.md

 #  Mealfinder API

-The MealFinder is an application for you that want to discover new meals.
+The MealFinder is an application for you who want to discover new meals.

 ## Development server